SpikeInterface/spikeinterface/doc/modules/core.rst

     recording.set_times(timestamps, segment_index=0)

 **Note**:
 Raw data formats often store data as integer values for memory efficiency.
-To give these integers meaningful physical units, you can apply a gain and an offset.
+To give these integers meaningful physical units (uV), you can apply a gain and an offset.
 Many devices have their own gains and offsets necessary to convert their data and these values are handled by SpikeInterface for its extractors.
-This is triggered by the :code:`return_scaled` parameter in :code:`get_traces()`, (see above example).
+This is triggered by the :code:`return_scaled` parameter in :code:`get_traces()`, (see above example), which will return the traces in uV.

 Sorting